 Cambridge Carbon Footprint is an environmental charity which runs regular events including courses, talks, film screenings and practical demonstrations to encourage individuals to reduce their CO2 emissions.
 From DIY and thermal imaging to vegetarian cooking, there’s something of interest for everyone.
 Sign up to their email list to receive monthly news and details of upcoming events.

 Cambridge Sustainable Food

-Cambridge Sustainable Food will be attending many events around the city, spreading the word about how people can create healthy meals in a sustainable way.
+Cambridge Sustainable Food attend many events around the city, spreading the word about how people can create healthy meals in a sustainable way.
 They need help to run a lively interactive stall aiming to encourage people to buy, cook and eat food that is good for us and good for the planet, with questionnaires, quizzes, and recipes to give out.
-If you could help for anything from 2 hours to all day, please email: email@example.com or firstname.lastname@example.org or use the contact page.
+If you could help for anything from 2 hours to all day, please email: firstname.lastname@example.org or email@example.com or use the contact page.